jwzhanggy/tinyBIG/docs/tutorials/beginner/module/expansion_function.md

 other functions, modules and models implemented in the {{toolkit}} toolkit.

-## 4. Optional processing functions for expansions
+## 4. Optional processing functions for expansions.

 Besides doing the expansions, `tinybig` also allows the data expansion functions to apply optional pre- and post-processing functions to the inputs and outputs of the expansion functions, respectively.